dendronhq/dendron/docs/README.md

 If you are reading this, you too, are now part of the journey.
 Let's take back control of our information and use it to build something better, together!

+To stay up to date on the project, you can follow me at [@kevins8](https://twitter.com/kevins8)

 # Getting Started

 Dendron can be installed as a [vscode plugin](https://marketplace.visualstudio.com/items?itemName=dendron.dendron).
 If you don't already have VSCode, you can download it [here](https://code.visualstudio.com/).